malaysia-ai/simple-continuous-batching-flashinfer/README.md

 1. Simple page KV cache manager.
 2. Torch compile support.
 3. FP32 support but downcast and upcast attention forward.
+4. Support top-k, top-p, temperature and repetition penalty for sampling.

 ## how to install